The complete employment lifecycle: employer responsibilities from hire to exit

 Night work is defined as work during the night period, which is at least seven hours including the period from midnight to 5am.
 The default night period is 11pm to 6am, but this can be varied by agreement.

 If a worker is classified as a night worker (regularly works at least three hours during the night period), their average working time must not exceed 8 hours per 24-hour period, calculated over a 17-week reference period.
-Unlike the 48-hour weekly limit, this cannot be opted out of.
+Unlike the 48-hour weekly limit, there is no individual opt-out from this limit, although it can be modified or excluded by a collective or workforce agreement.

 You must offer a free health assessment to night workers before they start night work and at regular intervals afterwards.
 This is not optional.
 If the assessment reveals health problems connected to night work, you should transfer the worker to day work where possible.